 Investors with cash accounts also need to be careful of free riding violations.
 This is when an investor buys securities and then pays for the purchase by using proceeds from a sale of the same securities.
 Such a practice would be in violation of the Federal Reserve Board’s Regulation T and result in a 90-day trading freeze.

-How to Avoid Becoming a Pattern Day Trader
+Tips to Avoid Becoming a Pattern Day Trader

 Here are some steps investors can take to avoid getting a PDT designation:

-1. Investors can call their brokerage or trading platform or carefully read the official rules on what kind of trading leads to a “Pattern Day Trader” designation, what restrictions can potentially be placed and what types of accounts are affected.
+1. Investors can call their brokerage or trading platform or carefully read the official rules on what kind of trading leads to a “Pattern Day Trader” designation, what restrictions can potentially be placed, and what types of accounts are affected.

 2. Investors can keep a close count of how many day trades they do in a rolling five-day period.
 It’s important to note that buying and selling during premarket and after-market trading hours can cause a trade to be considered a day trade.
-In addition, a large order that a broker could only execute by breaking up into many smaller orders may constitute as multiple day trades.
+In addition, a large order that a broker could only execute by breaking up into many smaller orders may constitute multiple day trades.

 3. Investors can consider holding onto securities overnight.
 This will help them avoid making a trade count as a day trade, although with margin accounts, they may not have the 4:1 leverage afforded to them overnight.

 5. Investors can open a brokerage account with another firm if they’ve already hit three day trades over five days with one trading platform.
 However, it’s good to keep in mind that the PDT rule is meant to protect investors from excessive risk taking.
-It’s also important to know that taking time to make investment decisions could be in the investor’s favor.
+It’s also important to know that taking time to make wise or careful investment decisions could be in the investor’s favor.

-The information provided is not meant to provide investment or financial advice.
-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
+1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC registered investment advisor (“Sofi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).

 2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.